 Challenge for credit is available only to students formally admitted to and registered in a program leading to a degree, diploma or certificate.
 Special students are not eligible to apply for challenge for credit.
-Students may challenge for credit in a course only if they are in good standing academically.
+Students may challenge for credit in a course only if they are Eligible to Continue (EC) in their program.
 A student may not challenge for credit more than once in the same course.
 Students who challenge for credit are not permitted access to the course materials available to registered students.